Lesson 6 of 7 - learn to parent (nurture) effectively

 Comments

-These are symptoms of the root problem - our citizens and government passively condoning parents being so wounded and unaware they can't nurture (fill kids' developmental and adjustment needs) effec-tively.
+These are symptoms of the root problems - (a) our citizens and government passively condoning unwise child conception and ineffective and harmful parenting, and (b) the public media promoting this.
 If you agree, see these three practical ways to correct this.

 colorbar